stwalsh4118/janus/.janus/README.md

-# Cursor Voice Context Directory
+# Janus Context Directory

-This directory contains context files that are automatically loaded when starting a cursor-agent session.
-These files help cursor understand your project and recent work without requiring manual explanation.
+This directory contains context files that are automatically loaded when starting an AI agent session.
+These files help the agent understand your project and recent work without requiring manual explanation.

 ## 📁 Directory Structure

 ```
-.cursor-voice/
+.janus/
 ├── README.md                    # This file
 ├── system-prompt.md            # Voice-specific instructions (to be created)
 ├── project-overview.md         # Project architecture and key areas (to be created)